 Fax Number : 91-22-22045430.

-Every Now and then various events gets organized at this famous Museum of Mumbai, Like the latest event by ‘Paramparik Karigar Exhibition Event by Indigenous Arts‘ an NGO who works towards and promotes art and craft work from all over India. this 3rd annual events is about promoting and showcasing artwork by 12 not so famous yet good art work artists with its unique 25 work with purchase price ranging between 1500 to 50000 Rupees (INR).
+Every now and then various events are organized at this famous Museum of Mumbai.
+Some of the events like ‘Paramparik Karigar Exhibition Event by Indigenous Arts‘ by an NGO who works towards and promotes art and craft work from all over India.
+Its all about promoting and showcasing artwork by 12 not so famous yet good artists with their unique 25 artwork, also available for sale with price ranging between 1500 to 50000 Rupees (INR).

-A Combination ceramic and other art works from Rajasthan, Gujarat and South India (Andra Pradesh) by ‘Kalamkari’, ‘Phad and Picwai’ and ‘Mata Ni Pachadi’ artists.
-The display location as selected is ‘Coomaraswamy Hall’ inside the museum.
+Artwork was made of combination ceramics and many other form of artwork from around Indian cites and states like Rajasthan, Gujarat and South India (Andra Pradesh) by ‘Kalamkari’, ‘Phad and Picwai’ and ‘Mata Ni Pachadi’ artists.
+The display location inside this Museum is ‘Coomaraswamy Hall’.

-Taking a step further, CSMVS has decided to use the vacant available space of more than 3000 square feet dedicated to a all new ‘Children Museum’ (Coming up by 2016).
-This new museum section for kids will showcase some real old and historic, Indian traditional, Unique wooden toys, Various workshops for kids, Art sessions, Puppet making events, Pottery work, Craft art and much more in rotation yearly or once in 2 years.
-Some unique display would be old traditional Panchatantra which is about 400 years old now, Historic China, Japan and Harappa time monumental toys and artefacts.
-These showcase in the form of dedicated museum for kids will create more learning interest in them on the path of cultural development and a recreation activity of interest which was hardly possible in Mumbai city.
+Taking a step further, CSMVS has decided to use the vacant available space of more than 3000 square feet as a dedicated ‘Children Museum’ (Since 2016).
+This new Children museum section showcases some real old and historic, Indian traditional, Unique wooden toys, Workshops, Art sessions, Puppet making events, Pottery work, Craft art and much more.